ChristyRachel/HR_30/README.md

-# HR_30_Days_Challenge
+#HackerRank_30_Days_Coding_Challenge

-**This repository includes the codes that I am solving for a coding challenge, a 30 Days challenge conducted by HackerRank.
+**This repository includes the codes that I am solving for the 30 days coding challenge conducted by HackerRank.
 I believe this will help me refresh the things I have already learned, and it will help me learn something new in Coding.

 Link of HackerRank coding challenge: https://www.hackerrank.com/domains/tutorials/30-days-of-code